Close

 How often should I run a titer test?

-Most owners test every 1–3 years after their dog completes core vaccinations.
-Your dog’s age, lifestyle, and health history should guide your schedule.
+Most owners test every 1–3 years after core vaccinations.
+However, your dog’s age and lifestyle should guide your decision.

 Can a titer test replace vaccines?